ambiguousname/fortran-format-web-demo/README.md

 3. Configure and build with CMAKE.
 Make sure `-DDLLVM_TARGETS_TO_BUILD="WebAssembly"` is set.
 The only projects you need to enable are `-DLLVM_ENABLE_PROJECTS="clang;flang;mlir"`. `-DCMAKE_BUILD_TYPE=MinSizeRel` is recommended.
 4. Build `flang`.

+Copy the binaries to the `binaries/flang` folder of the git project.

 ## Part Two: Build libFortranRuntime for WebAssembly

 The `FORMAT` statement is actually a bunch of disguised calls to `libFortranRuntime`, so we need to compile these calls to WebAssembly: